About

 In 2019, GAIN assembled groups of nursing leaders and key stakeholders to create Nursing Education Advisory Boards (NEAB) to guide how best to support upgrading students.

 In 2022, in partnership with the Liberia Board of Nursing and Midwifery, the Liberian Ministry of Health, and the University of Global Health Equity, GAIN conducted a full review and revision of the national post-basic registered nurse midwifery curriculum.
-The revised curriclum is set to pilot with its first cohort of students at Phebe School of Nursing in August 2024.
+The revised curriculum is set to pilot with its first cohort of students at Phebe School of Nursing in August 2024.

 Currently, GAIN supports students at Kamuzu University of Health Sciences and Mzuzu University in Malawi, Tubman University, Mother Patern College of Health Sciences, and Deanna Kay Isaacson School of Midwifery in Liberia, and University of Makeni Saint John of God Lunsar Campus in Sierra Leone.
 GAIN also supports scholars to study outside these countries when local institutions do not offer specialty programs, such as perioperative care and anesthesia.
 When these scholars return home, they may be the first and only specialized nurses in their region.